lfangssc/SparkML_EMR_Network_Intrusion/README.md

 This is the data set used for The Third International Knowledge Discovery and Data Mining Tools Competition, which was held in conjunction with KDD-99 The Fifth International Conference on Knowledge Discovery and Data Mining.
 The competition task was to build a network intrusion detector, a predictive model capable of distinguishing between ``bad'' connections, called intrusions or attacks, and ``good'' normal connections.

 ## Scope and objective
 Use SparkML and AWS EMR to train a model and predict the intrusion.
-This project doesn't aim to high accuracy, instead of a showing a SOP to instruct people on how to use the SparkMl
+The traning shows accptable accuracy given a small number of trees, larger trees will consume more resources of time (single nodes) or larger cluster.
+A SOP to instruct people on how to use the SparkMl also provide here.

 ## Data source
 [UCI KDD Archive](http://kdd.ics.uci.edu/databases/kddcup99/kddcup99.html)